 How frauds get round liveness checks

-Face picture cutouts vs 3D liveness projection
+Physical cutouts vs 3D liveness projections

 Why wearing a Donald Trump mask can trick your platform